-The facilities located in the Southern Kibbutz are one of the largest medical cannabis production sites in Israel and in the world, covering a total area of approximately 1.7 million square feet.
-This facility is currently operating in its first phase of development which uses 300,000 square feet of the available space and produces 7 tons of cannabis annually.
-Assuming that we exercise our option to expand the available land such that the Southern Kibbutz is fully operational at its maximum capacity and all regulatory approvals are received, full operations of its facility will allow us to produce 88 tons of pharmaceutical-grade cannabis per year.
+The facilities located in the Southern Facility are one of the largest medical cannabis production sites in Israel and in the world, covering a total area of approximately 1.7 million square feet.
+Prior to the war, this facility was operating in its first phase of development which uses 300,000 square feet of the available space and produces 7 tons of cannabis annually.
+Assuming that we exercise our option to expand the available land such that the Southern Facility is fully operational at its maximum capacity and all regulatory approvals are received, full operations of its facility will allow us to produce approximately 88 tons of pharmaceutical-grade cannabis per year.
 The development of the southern site is carried out in a modular manner in accordance with the regulatory developments concerning the export of medical cannabis from Israel.

-Further, in December 2020, we received a permanent license from the IMCA for our facilities located in the Southern Kibbutz for the handling and possession of dangerous drugs under Sections 6 and 7 of the Israeli DDO.
+Further, in December 2020, we received a permanent license from the IMCA for our facilities located in the Southern Facility for the handling and possession of dangerous drugs under Sections 6 and 7 of the Israeli DDO.
 The license permits us to breed and cultivate cannabis plants and process inflorescences and plants under IMC-GAP-quality conditions, subject to customary limitations.